-You can hide a category source column to reduce the amount of data shown in a categorized table.
-The table remains categorized by the data from the hidden column.
+You can hide a category source column to reduce the amount of data shown in a categorised table.
+The table remains categorised by the data from the hidden column.

 Below the pop-up menu with the name of the source column, click Hide Column or Unhide Column.

 If you turn off categories while a column is hidden, it remains hidden.
 See Hide or show rows and columns.

 Rename a category